port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/define-your-data-model.md

 sidebar_position: 1
 ---

-# Define Your Data Model :building_construction:
+# Define Your Data Model 📋

 Defining your data model for the software catalog is similar to defining a database structure.
 Port provides two main building blocks to define the structure of your choice: